21 Injury prevention tips

 The common symptoms are:

-Avoiding iron deficiency is relative simple.
+Avoiding iron deficiency is relatively simple.
 Two types of dietary iron exist, heme and non-heme iron.
 Heme iron can be found in meat and fish, while non-heme is available in leafy green vegetables such as spinach (hence the reference to Popeye).
 Increasing the amount of iron-rich foods in your diet will go a long way to keeping anaemia at bay.
-However, it is important to remember that certain foods interfere with the absorption of iron and should be avoided when eating iron-rich foods.
-Foods to avoid are cereals and wheat products containing phyates, and products such as tea and coffee that contain tannins.
-Supplementation is an alternative option to increasing your dietary intake of iron, though it can cause an upset stomach, and in severe cases use of large doses can cause stomach tissue damage.
-As with any supplement, it's sensible to make a positive change in the diet rather than reaching for the quick fix.
+However, it is essential to remember that certain foods interfere with the absorption of iron and should be avoided when eating iron-rich foods.
+Foods to avoid are cereals and wheat products containing phytates, and products such as tea and coffee that contain tannins.
+Supplementation is an alternative option for increasing your dietary intake of iron.
+However, it can cause an upset stomach, and in severe cases, the use of large doses can cause stomach tissue damage.
+As with any supplement, it's sensible to make a positive change in the diet rather than reaching for a quick fix.

 This article first appeared in:

 If you quote information from this page in your work, then the reference for this page is: